- 05 Jul 2022

 Adding new records

-You can add a new record to your Gantt chart by clicking the "+ Add task" button at the top-left of the app.
+If you have creator/editor permissions on a base you can add a new record to your Gantt chart by clicking the "+ Add task" button at the top-left of the view.
 This will present the option to name the record and set a start and/or end date.

 You can also click and drag in an empty space (anywhere without an existing record) to begin defining a date range for a new record.
 Once you release clicking, a window will appear to let you customize, save, and create the new record.

 The record won't be created until you click the "Save" button.

 To delete a record in the Gantt view you can right-click on the record you are wanting to delete and click "Delete record."